Protocol Details

 URI Schemes

-- HTML content: A custom button, a small form, a data visualization snippet
+- Examples: A custom button, a small form, a data visualization snippet, a fetched external page

 Content encoding: text vs. blob